C. W. Jefferys Collegiate Institute: Incidents

 In 2007, a student was shot and killed in the hallway of the school.
-This was the first such incident in a Toronto school.
+This was the first of such incidents in a Toronto school.

-In 2017, a student on a school day trip drowned after being allowed to participate in water activities in spite of having failed the required swimming test.
+In 2017, a student who was on an overnight trip to Algonquin Park drowned after being allowed to participate in water activities.
+It is believed that the student in question did not pass the required swimming test.